 - Use two to three screws to attach each plank end to the 2x4s (view photo)

 - When you have one large tunnel walkway, it is time to attach the wire fencing.
 I used 3 planks (2 hole pieces, 1 cut in half) for this tutorial.
-We made it this big because otherwise it would have been too heavy to carry which is another factor to watch out for.
+We made it this big because otherwise, it would have been too heavy to carry which is another factor to watch out for.
 (I will attach another tunnel section to this part soon.)
-Lay the walkway part on it’s side so you can lay out the wire on top.
+Lay the walkway part on its side so you can lay out the wire on top.

 - I trimmed the width of the wire fence with a wire cutter since I didn’t want the tunnel to be too tall but this is optional.